WSU-kduncan/ceg3120-Nanomarine/Projects/Project0/git-guide.md

   - Used to target and create a copy of a repository
   - `git clone *repo*`
 - add
+  - Used to add file that will be pushed to repo
+  - `git add *filename*`
 - rm
 - commit
 - push